Remove Plaster and Lath Like a DIY Pro

 Use a shovel to scrape off chunks of plaster.
 Some plaster might stick to the lath, but try to expose as much of the wood framework as possible.
 Make sure not to destroy the lath during this step.
-You’ll want to take apart the plaster and lath separately for an easier cleanup.
+You’ll want to take apart the plaster and lath separately for easier cleanup.

-Get rid of any stuck chunks of plaster by knocking them free of the lath with a hammer or a scraping tool.
+Get rid of any stuck chunks of plaster by knocking them free of the lath with a hammer or scraping tool.

-Make sure to wear gloves during this stage to protect from loose nails or wood splinters.
+Make sure to wear gloves during this stage to protect your hands from loose nails or wood splinters.
 Also, be mindful not to remove or damage the studs.
 Even if the wall isn’t load-bearing, the studs should be preserved in order to act as a frame for insulation and drywall.

 To get ready for drywall installation, you need to check that your studs aren’t damaged or bent.
-Use a straight edge to ensure that the walls aren’t more than a quarter-inch out of alignment, then re-nail or replace the studs before adding drywall.
+Use a straight edge to ensure the walls aren’t more than a quarter-inch out of alignment, then re-nail or replace the studs before adding drywall.